Europe's summer travel strikes: Everything you need to know

 Public transport workers in Toulouse staged a four-day strike in mid-June affecting buses, trams and metro trains.

+Unite the union has announced key worker strikes at Glasgow Airport after OCS Group - which provides facilities management services - failed to improve its pay offer.

+The dates for the 24-hour walkouts are 6 July and 11 July.
+This will impact services aiding passengers with mobility issues, such as those using wheelchairs.

-Amid talk of strikes at both Edinburgh and Glasgow airports, deals have been struck with the unions, with staff accepting 11-12 per cent pay rises.
+Further strikes at both Edinburgh and Glasgow airports have been called off after deals were struck with the unions, with staff accepting 11-12 per cent pay rises.

 England: Summer strikes on the horizon at London Heathrow